Coldstream, Scottish Borders

 There is no dedicated parking, but parking is usually available close to the cottage or in the market square.

 EV Charging Point – There is a useful charging point on the car park at Henderson Park on the main street, opposite to the Besom pub.
 A footpath (called Gas Lane) next to the park comes down to beside the cottage and is only 250.yards walk down to Rosybank.

 Coldstream and Surroundings

 The Border town of Coldstream is known for its connections with the famous Coldstream Guards.
 Just 100 yards from the cottage is the interesting Coldstream Museum .
-From the cottage looking downstream guests will spot the historic monument.
+From the cottage looking downstream guests will spot the historic monument and the graceful Telford bridge that links Cornhill in England and Coldstream in Scotland.
 It is only 100 yards along the riverside walk to the beautiful Henderson park which has spectacular riverside views too.